ZhengYuan-Public/zhengyuan-public.github.io/_posts/2019-01-06-PythonNotes.md

 >>> concat('a', 'b', 'c')
 ab.c
-# This won't work because prefix is a positional argument, so when invoking the function call 'a' replaced the default value '-> '.
-Actually, the default value can never be reached.
+# This won't work because prefix is a positional argument, so when invoking the function
+# call, 'a' will replace the default value '-> '.
+# Actually, the default value can never be reached.

 # 2. Try-2
 >>> concat(prefix='//', 'a', 'b', 'c')